honn-ishinn/toronto_robbery_victims/README.md

 The data subfolder contains the raw data "raw_data.csv" from "00_toronto_crime_victims_data_import.R", and the cleaned data "toronto_crime_victims_data.csv" from "01_toronto_crime_victims_data_cleaning.R"

-The literature subfolder contains literatures relevant to the paper
+The literature subfolder contains literatures with open access relevant to the paper

 In outputs folder: